-Field Placement and Capstone
+Field Experience/Internship and Capstone

-These three experiences comprise the culminating experience: the field placement preparation seminar prepares students to apply for and initiate field experiences; the field experience comprises 75 hours of applied experience with a local agency; the capstone is a final poster presentation on the field experience, including reflections on student experiences.
-Provides students with an opportunity to engage with community partners, gain experience in the workplace, and demonstrate acquisition of competencies.
+Three courses comprise the culminating experience: the field placement preparation seminar prepares students to apply for and initiate field experiences; the field experience/internship comprises 75 or 125 hours of applied experience with a local agency; the capstone is a final poster presentation on the field experience, including reflections on student experiences.
+These experiential courses provide students with an opportunity to engage with community or clinical partners, gain experience in the workplace, and demonstrate acquisition of competencies.